 So get to it!
 Make this luscious key lime cheesecake and delight in absolute cheesecake perfection – both looks and taste.

 P.S.
 This is the 9-inch springform pan I have and love (bought it on Amazon in 2008 and it’s still going strong, many cheesecakes later).

 One Year Ago: Grilled Asian Chicken with Peanut Noodles and Cucumber Sambal

 Three Years Ago: Brown Sugar Crackle Cookies

-Keep in mind this cheesecake needs to chill overnight so plan ahead.
+Plan Ahead: keep in mind this cheesecake needs to chill overnight so plan ahead.

-Also, if you can't find key lime juice, the substitution in the ingredient list works great (2 tablespoons fresh lemon juice + 6 tablespoons fresh lime juice) using lime juice from every day Persian limes in the grocery store.
+Lime Juice: also, if you can't find key lime juice, the substitution in the ingredient list works great (2 tablespoons fresh lemon juice + 6 tablespoons fresh lime juice) using lime juice from every day Persian limes in the grocery store.